Dough has a mind of its own so do not give up should you get a brick at the first attempt.

 Firstly may I make a comment about flour?
 There is a colossal lie in grinding wheat.
 Internationally, millers may remove up to 40 percent of the goodies and still call it wholemeal.
-But in fact much of the bran where the fibre, pyridoxine and vitally important lignans are found has been extracted.
-So too, the germ where the protein, healthy oils, and vitamins are located has been removed; the minerals like calcium too.
-It is sold to the pig-farmer and we are left with the empty calories that remain.
+But in fact much of the bran where the fibre, pyridoxine and vitally important lignins are found has been extracted.
+So too, the germ where the protein, healthy oils, and vitamins are located has been removed; and minerals like calcium.
+They are sold to the pig-farmer and we are left with the empty calories that remain.

 Whilst some of these refined flours are reasonable, to my mind, if you are going to do this properly, reckon on buying a wheat-grinder within a year; the oils go rancid in less than a week once milled and exposed to the air.

 Our old mill has paid itself off many times over.
 They cost about R6,000 but I accept that only a few folk will decide to grind their own flour.
 It is only for those who are really serious about their well-being.